Hybrid Si-GST Polarization-Insensitive Dynamically Tunable Bifocal Metalens Operating at 1.55-$\mu$m Wavelength: Result

 \subsection{Optical response of the unit cell}

 To realize an efficient focusing metasurface, each unit cell transmission phase must span a complete \(2\pi\) range.
 This is achieved by tailoring the effective refractive index through variations in the nanopillar diameter.
 Three-dimensional FDTD simulations were carried out using Lumerical FDTD Solutions, with periodic boundary conditions along the $x$ and $y$ directions and perfectly matched layers (PML) along $z$.
 An $x$-polarized plane wave at 1550~nm wavelength, propagating in the $+z$ direction, was used as the excitation source.
 A far-field monitor was employed to extract the transmitted intensity and phase distribution.
-For the amorphous state of GST, a pillar height of 1400~nm in Fig.~\ref{fig:img1}b yielded a full $0$--$2\pi$ phase coverage with a transmission efficiency of approximately 85\%, and by sweeping the pillar radius, the relation between radius and phase shift was extracted, as depicted in \textbf{Fig.~\ref{fig:comparison}}a.
-For the crystalline state, the optimized pillar height was 800~nm in Fig.~\ref{fig:img1}d, which also achieved full phase modulation but with reduced transmission due to the higher extinction coefficient of crystalline GST, as shown in \textbf{Fig.~\ref{fig:comparison}}b.
+For the amorphous state of GST, a pillar height of 1400~nm in \textbf{Fig.~\ref{fig:img1}}c yielded a full $0$–$2\pi$ phase coverage with a transmission efficiency of approximately 85\%, and by sweeping the pillar radius, the relation between radius and phase shift was extracted, as depicted in \textbf{Fig.~\ref{fig:comparison}}a.
+For the crystalline state, the optimized pillar height was 800~nm in \textbf{Fig.~\ref{fig:img1}}d, which also achieved full phase modulation but with reduced transmission due to the higher extinction coefficient of crystalline GST, as shown in \textbf{Fig.~\ref{fig:comparison}}b.
 The introduction of a Si base in the hybrid structure significantly improved transmittance compared to a pure GST pillar.
-Exploiting the unit cell’s structural symmetry further reduced simulation time without affecting accuracy.
-The hybrid unit cell modulates the phase to achieve a focus at $f_{1}=70$ \textmu m in the crystalline state, whereas the GST-only unit cell achieves a focus at $f_{2}=200$ \textmu m in the amorphous state.
-These functionalities arise from the refractive-index contrast between the two GST phases, as shown in Supplement 1.
-A change in refractive index effectively alters the optical path length, thus modifying the required phase profile and resulting in a tunable focal length.
+The hybrid unit cell modulates the phase to achieve a focus at $f_{1}$ = 70 \textmu m in the crystalline state, whereas the GST-only unit cell achieves a focus at $f_{2}$ = 200 \textmu m in the amorphous state.
+These functionalities arise from the refractive-index contrast between the two GST phases, as shown in \href{Sup_Doc.pdf}{Supplement 1}.